U.S. Entry Visa Sticker/Stamp Requirements

 ADDITIONAL INFORMATION FOR CURRENT/CONTINUING STUDENTS

-All MIT-sponsored F-1/J-1 students currently enrolled and continuing their MIT academic program should adhere to the following guidelines for U.S. entry visa sticker/stamp applications.
+All MIT-sponsored F-1/J-1 students currently enrolled and continuing their MIT academic program should adhere to the following U.S. entry visa sticker/stamp application guidelines.

 • Students with additional questions should contact their ISO Advisor directly.